rvt9bx/rvt9bx/README.md

 # Eleanor Byrd

-I'm a Master’s student in **Data Science and Analytics** at Georgetown University with a passion for applying **machine learning, statistical modeling, and data analysis** to solve real-world problems.
+I'm a Master’s student in **Data Science and Analytics** at Georgetown University with a passion for applying **machine learning, statistical modeling, data engineering, and data analysis** to solve real-world problems.

 ---